graphext/cuery/README.md

 - **Template variable validation**
     Detects and validates that contexts used to render the final prompt contain the required variables
 - **YAML configuration**
-    Load prompts from YAML files for better organization, using [glom](https://glom.readthedocs.io/en/latest/) for path-based access to nested object
+    Load prompts from YAML files for better organization, using [glom](https://glom.readthedocs.io/en/latest/) for path-based access to nested objects
 - **Pretty print**
     Uses Rich to create pretty representations of prompts

 ```python